-More and more people live in small spaces in big cities and the most common way of getting around is by public transportation or by bicycle.
-But no matter where and how people live, their interest in personalized home decoration and art is just as great.
+More and more people live in small spaces in big cities and the most common way of getting around is by public transport or by bicycle.
+But no matter where and how people live, their interest in personalised home decoration and art is just as great.
 That's why we've developed BJÖRKSTA unassembled picture frame - so it's easier for everyone to decorate with art.

 Flat packages are not enough

 In our stores, there's a wide range of picture frames and images in various sizes.
 But how do you carry your new picture home on the bus or on your bicycle if it measures 2 x 1.40 metres?
 And how do you squeeze such a big picture into a small elevator to get it up to your apartment on the tenth floor?
 It's not enough that the package is flat, it also needs to be small.

 “It’s rather strange actually; most of our range is sold unassembled, to take up as little space as possible for transporting and storing, but for some reason our frames have always come assembled”.

 It was this insight that triggered Anna's technically-minded colleagues to begin developing BJÖRKSTA unassembled picture frame.
 The goal of the project was a picture frame you carry home with you in a package that is easy to carry.
 And when the product developers had already started thinking outside of the box, they found a solution for greater freedom of choice: the canvas can either be spanned inside the frame, or over it to cover the frame.